Muhammad5Ali/GS_Web_App/README.md

 * Dashboard shows quick counts and a timeline of newest reports.
 * Use filters: status (pending/in-progress/resolved), date range, label/confidence threshold, city/area, assigned worker.
-* Click a report to view details: full image, location (open in map), uploaded EXIF/time, backend inference results (label + confidence from MobileNetV3 Large), and action buttons (Assign → Mark In-Progress → Resolve).
+* Click a report to view details: full image, location (open in map), uploaded EXIF/time, backend inference results, can permanent-resolve or reject the report based on the 10m strict location comparison between the reported location & resolved location.

 **Map behaviour:**